NYU-LARX/larx-lab-manual/docs/_pages/basic_lab_info.md

 ## Administrator Account

 For better management, each computer has the administrator account called `larx`.
 The administrator is response for managing packages, editing configuration files, installing a program from source.

-The password for administrator account is `xxxxxxxxx`.
+The administrator user name and password for all four computers.

+- username: `larx`
+- password:  `xxxxxxxxx`